Norwich DNA health tests

 UAS

-Norwich Terrier Upper Airway Syndrome is the
+Norwich Terrier Upper Airway Syndrome (NTUAS) is the

 number one health problem in Norwich terriers.